openwisp/openwisp-radius/docs/user/rest-api.rst

-This other method allows to use the system without the need for a user to obtain a token first, the drawback is that one FreeRADIUS site has to be configured for each organization, the authorization credentials for the specific organization is sent in each request, see :ref:`freeradius_site` for more information on the FreeRADIUS site configuration.
+This other method allows to use the system without the need for a user to obtain a token first, the drawback is that one FreeRADIUS site has to be configured for each organization, the authorization credentials for the specific organization is sent in each request, see :ref:`radius_freeradius_site` for more information on the FreeRADIUS site configuration.

 The (:ref:`Organization UUID and Organization RADIUS token
-<organization_uuid_token>`) are sent in the authorization header of the
+<radius_organization_uuid_token>`) are sent in the authorization header of
-HTTP request in the form of a Bearer token, eg:
+the HTTP request in the form of a Bearer token, e.g.:

 .. code-block:: text